tauropena/tauro-newsletter/src/app/blog/posts/standard/6-October2025.md

 In the meantime I’ve really enjoyed living in my home state even if it feels very emotional being back.
 The fall wind reminds me of marching band competitions and the sky looks just like it did on my bike in fourth grade.
 The nostalgia makes my stomach hurt sometimes.
 I think my mom looks at me and feels the same way.
 Is there a difference between nostalgia and grief?
 Someone ask therapist Chatgpt so it can tell us to kill ourselves.
 Kidding!

 Anyways.
 I’m learning a lot from my mom these days.
 We cook together and go to family therapy since she continues to struggle with my “transformation” (a word she likes to use.
 I like it too).
 It’s funny, I thought by inheriting her personality I understood her completely because, well, we are the same person.
 I guess when you think you already know someone it makes it hard to listen, really listen to what they are saying.
-And for the first time I’m really listening to my mom and realizing I’ve probably never understood her.
+For the first time I’m really listening to my mom and realizing I’ve never fully understood her.
 Our honesty is bringing us so much closer and that’s literally the whole reason why I wanted to come back to NC.
-I’m grateful for a mom who wants to go to therapy with me even though it’s so damn hard.
-I’m grateful for a mom who is as flawed as she is loving.
+I’m grateful for a mom who wants to go to therapy with me even though it’s uncomfortable.
+I’m grateful for a mom who is more loving than she is flawed.

 ![](/images/momandtau.jpg)